 BIO

 Jennifer Jean Peters is a true artist.
 She is obsessive, dedicated, passionate and gifted with a rare transparency within her work.
-She is not afraid to get dirty, to be “ugly” or to express those raw emotions we fear or suppress.
+She is not afraid to get dirty, to be “ugly” or to delve into the raw experiences and emotions we fear or suppress.
 It is through these honest, at times disturbing explorations that she sheds light on “closet” issues such as domestic violence, abuse and the marginalized.
 Her first exhibition at the Little Gallery back in the fall of 2001 entailed an exploration of the stigma surrounding the pervasive effects of trauma, consisting of a series of fridge doors plastered with graphic poetry and Polaroid images documenting injuries painted onto the artist’s body.
-There was also a beautifully painted series of portraits on a large-scale rug, depicting raw expressions of grief cast onto the floor of the gallery with an invitation to those viewers in attendance to simply tread all over it, as we, as a collective society, tend to do with these “ugly” emotions.
+There was also a beautifully painted series of portraits on a large-scale rug, depicting raw expressions of grief cast onto the floor of the gallery with an invitation to those viewers in attendance to simply tread all over it, as our culture would have us do.

 Feet, what do I need you for when I have wings to fly?
 I don’t paint dreams or nightmares, I paint my own reality.